ketsia0623/learning-JAVA/section8.md

 }
 ```

 ## 8.3 Advantages of Exception Handling
 - Seperate error-handling from regular code
 - Grouping and differentiating error types

+## 8.4 Creating and Invoking Methods that Throw Exceptions
+A method that can throw an exception must specify that exception in a throws clause
+- When invoking that method, the invoking method must:
+    - surround the invocation in a try-catch block
+    - specify the exception in its own throws clause
+- There are no requirements regarding exception handling on a method that trhows unchecked exceptions

+## 8.5 Common Exception Classes